BrilliantTeam/Skript/README.md

 * [Skript Hub](https://skripthub.net/)

 Note that these resources are not maintained by Skript's developers.
-Don't contant us about any problems you might have with them.
+Don't contact us about any problems you might have with them.

 ## Developers
 Current team behind Skript: